 Numbers 1 to 3 Cholmondeley Walk

 This is part of a local history note on Cholmondeley Walk.
-See the start of this local history note.

 Until the 1760's Cholmondeley House had been separated from its southern neighbours by Friars Lane, the opposite corner of the lane being occupied by the palace barge house which survived till after 1700 when it was replaced by a row of cottages.
 At this time the land was owned by John Darrel.

 From the evidence of the rate books it seems that these cottages, including a house and shop occupied by Henry Edmead, were pulled down in about 1760 when the line of Friars Lane was changed.
 Edmead's new house, immediately adjacent to Cholmondeley House, seems to have been a right-angled structure with a plain façade.
 Sometime between 1765 and 1767, General Fitzwilliam became the occupant of the adjoining house, a much larger one than Edmead's with a double bay.